danainjax/punks-front-end/NOTES.md

 [X] 1.
 R - Read, Punks displaying on page, fetch to localhost:3000/punks/index

     api.fetchPunks()

 [X] 2.
 C - create a new comment
     Create a comment object on submit of button, pass the object to the fetch POST to the backend, then show the updated Punk card with comments

     api.createComment(newComment)

-[X]  Need to fetch the punks info from db again after creating a new comment, info not updating unless page refreshes
-    Note, it was working, just wasn't clearing out the Punk.all [] and was viewing the incorrect data.
+        [X]  Need to fetch the punks info from db again after creating a new comment, info not updating unless page refreshes Note, it was working, just wasn't clearing out the Punk.all [] and was viewing the incorrect data.
 Solved by clearing innerHTML of the div and then clearing static all before calling Punk.getPunks()

 [X] 3.
 Create a User

     api.findOrCreateUser(e.target.username.value)

-[X]    Create a like

-[ ]    Create a Contract/Sale

 [X] 4.
+Create a like

+    api.createLike(newLike)

+[X] 5.
 R - Read, Find PunkByNumber, fetch to localhost:3000/punks/id
     Coded the backend so that the json is rendered to punks/id Send to show page.
 Create new punk if it does not exist in the database, render it, if it does.

     api.PunkByNumber(punkId)

-    5. U - update/edit a comment, like, or sale?
+[ ] 6.
+U - update/edit a comment, like, or sale?
-    6. D - delete a comment, like
+[ ] 7.
+D - delete a comment, like

-B. Decide on a second model, (likes, comments, etc. - pick 1 to start)
+STRETCH GOAL:
+[ ]    Create a Contract/Sale

+B. MODELS
     [X] a.  ***Comments - currently working on Comments [X] b.
 User
     [X] c.
 Like
+    [X] d.
+Ticker
+    [X] e.
+Modal
+    [X] f.
+Punk
     [ ] d.
 Buy/Sell/Trade/Contract

 [X] C. Build an adpater/service class to handle the api calls.
     ApiService.js
 [X] D. Hit MVP asap, then refactor and branch to add each new feature.
 One at a time.
-[X]Add a Navbar
+[X] E. Add a Navbar
-[X] Add API data to show current crypto prices, ETH, bitcoin, etc with graphic and #
-G. Add info pages, to show what CryptoPunks are and why they are important, define what a NFT is, etc. (Christie's article, NY Times article)
+[X] F. Add API data to show current crypto prices, ETH, bitcoin, etc with graphic and # [ ] G. Add info pages, to show what CryptoPunks are and why they are important, define what a NFT is, etc. (Christie's article, NY Times article)

 HTML